mtongnz/ESP8266_ArtNetNode_v2/README.md

 I have not yet implemented the Scene Storage feature from my previous project.
 I wish to improve on it and allow for making chases or effects.
 ### Handle artRdmSub packets
 I haven't yet implemented the artRdmSub messages.
 This doesn't affect usability as they are optional and all devices must support artRdm packets.
 The artRdmSub messages do provide a smaller network load and this should be coming shortly.
-### DMX Input
+### Pixels other than WS2812
-This is another feature a few people want.
-I don't have plans to do this in the near future but it will come eventually.
-The hardware as designed will support 1 input (from either DMX A or B) while still allowing an output.
+A few people have asked for this and it shouldn't be too hard, except for the Pixel FX engine integration.

 ## Pixel FX
 To enable this mode, select WS2812 in the port settings and enter the number of pixels you wish to control.
 Select '12 Channel FX'.
 'Start Channel' is the DMX address of the first channel below.